-- Completed application for admission submitted online at uhsp.edu/apply or by paper application - All official transcripts from any post-secondary institution attended or most current high school transcript - Students must also be in good standing (no current academic suspensions, disciplinary suspension, etc.) with all institutions attended prior to University of Health Sciences and Pharmacy in St. Louis
+- Completed application for admission submitted online at uhsp.edu/registrar/visiting/ - All transcripts from any post-secondary institution attended or most current high school transcript - Students should also be in good standing (no current academic suspensions, disciplinary suspension, etc.) with all institutions attended prior to University of Health Sciences and Pharmacy in St. Louis